MicrosoftDocs/learn/learn-pr/introduction-to-azure-data-lake-storage/includes/3-how-azure-data-lake-storage-works.md

 ### Ingesting relational data

-If you have data stored in a relational database management system, you might want to transfer that data to Azure Data Lake Storage for analysis.
+If you have data stored in a relational database management system, you could transfer that data to Azure Data Lake Storage for analysis.
 To ingest relational data, you use the Azure Data Factory service.
 This service includes a Copy activity<!-- Is it an activity, or a command?
 Whatever it is, please check formatting of that type - i.e. should it be bold?
 Italics? --> that enables you to transfer data to Azure Data Lake Storage from any of the following Azure sources:

 - Azure Cosmos DB (MongoDB API)
 - Azure Cosmos DB (SQL API)